Fairness for you

 It was recently announced that we were successful in our joint bid with Lancaster City Council in applying for funds to look at improving the growing number of supported accommodation across both cities.
 There is little strategic input as these providers don't require permission to develop supported housing, a model mainly built on shared housing located in some of our more deprived wards with an increase being seen in ASB and criminal activity.

 The funding will cover a 3-year programme of work; we are currently in the mobilisation phase.

 The approach will consist of a specialised team made up of a Housing Benefit Officer, Housing Standards Officer and Housing Support Officer.
 The aim is to work proactively to ensure good practice across this sector and ensure the more vulnerable residents accessing this type of accommodation receive the support that is being funded through housing benefits and introduce regulations into an area of housing vastly unregulated.

 The Community Engagement team continue to support a network of 8 work clubs across the City run by various partner organisations and volunteers and also develop new work clubs where appropriate (since the last APP update, the number has reduced from 9 to 8 as a result of a change at Millbank Wellbeing Centre who continue to offer employability support but not in the form of a work club).

 Our aim is to provide practical support to ensure work clubs are set up successfully, able to deliver their aims and improve employment prospects for Preston residents.

-We have continued to circulate our weekly email alert with up to date Preston job opportunities, training, volunteering and apprenticeship vacancies to all work clubs who share this with their members.
+We continue to circulate our weekly email alert with up-to-date Preston job opportunities, training, volunteering and apprenticeship vacancies to all work clubs who share this with their members.